Community

 Italy Writes

 1 March - Deadline to submit entries using this Contest Submission Form.
-The award ceremony will be held online on May 29.
+The award ceremony will be held online late May/early June.
+Awards will be announced by the Writer in Residence for JCU's Institute for Creative Writing and Literary Translation.
 For more information write to [email protected].

 Italy Pitches